Chromodyne/portfolio_website/README.md

 ## About ##

 Greetings!
 My name is Devin Sinitiere.
 I am an aspiring software engineer from Las Vegas, NV.
-I have been coding for approximately 7 years now in my free time.
+I have been coding for approximately 5 years now in my free time.
 Only recently have I decided to turn my passion for software development into a viable career path by enrolling in GA Tech's Coding Bootcamp.
-While I am relatively new to the field of web development I have up to intermediate level knowledge in a variety of programming languages including: x86 Assembly, C, C++, C#, LUA, JS, etc.
+While I am relatively new to the field of web development I have up to intermediate level knowledge in a variety of programming languages including: x86 Assembly, C, C++, C#, LUA, JS, etc. Please feel free to browse my repositories to get an idea of the kind of things I'm capable of.

 ---